Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

 <div align="center">
   <img src="operator%20standpoint1.png">
 </div>

 > Takeaways!!!
+>> **Dee accumulated no downtime minute/cost on Diet Cola 600ml**.
 >>
->> **Dee accumulated no downtime minute/cost on Diet Cola 600ml**.
->> **Mac worked on 4 product machines**.
-For an operator working two days a week unlike the other operators that works three days, this suggests excessiveness.
+>> **Mac worked on 4 product machines**, unlike the others.

 <br><br>
 # Recommendations

 > **Goal: Reduce total downtime by 50%**

 <div align="center">
   <img src="recommendation.png">
 </div>

 * **Fix Machine Failures**: Fix machine failures on all machines and create a maintenance checklist and inspect the machines every week.
 * **Training**: Train operators on machine adjustment and batch change (Mac especially, on batch change and others on machine adjustment especially)
 * **Assign Operators to the Machines They Handle Best**:

    **Dee on Diet Cola 600ml and Cola 600ml** because he had no downtime on DC 600ml and he is one of those who had the least avg. number of downtime factors on CO 600ml.
    **Charlie on Cola 2L and Lemon Lime 600ml** because he had the least avg. number of downtime factors on both products.
    **Dennis on Root Beer 600ml** because he had the least avg. number of downtime factors on the product and Cola 600 ml because production of this product is huge, therefore more hands are needed.
-   **Mac produce Orange 600ml** because he is the only operator that has operated on the product machine.
+   **Mac on Orange 600ml** because he is the only operator that has operated on the product machine.
 <br><br>

+# Key Questions for Stakeholders Prior to Project Advancement

+> These questions would help deepen understanding of the existing knowledge and context surrounding the project objectives.

+* Should specific production lines be prioritized for improvement efforts, given that Cola 600ml batches alone account for approximately 40% of total production activity (15 out of 38 batches), while the remaining five product lines collectively share the other 23 batches?

+* What existing maintenance routines or operator training programs are already in place?
+Are there weekly machine inspections, and how often are operators retrained?

+<br><br>
+# Assumptions and Caveats
+* The downtime cost of $500 per hour already includes combined factors such as operator wages during idle time, costs from potential product waste (e.g., spoiled soda during stoppage), overtime payments for production recovery, and losses linked to missed delivery deadlines.

+* Inventory shortage downtimes are assumed to result from supply chain gaps rather than operator negligence.
+This places the emphasis for fixing these issues on material management, not individual operator behavior.

+* Operator specialization was assessed using downtime factor types per product machine divided by batches, but it is acknowledged that some operators may have worked under different conditions (older machines, bigger rush orders, etc.) that were not fully captured in the raw data.